rainlanguage/docs.rainprotocol.xyz/docs/guides/SDK/2-using-the-rain-sdk-to-deploy-a-sale-example-with-opcodes.md

 This part is slightly more complex than in the [previous tutorial][previous-tutorial], as it will include the use of Opcodes.
 Rain makes it easy to create very bespoke configurations for our Virtual Machine.

-We won't go into too much detail about the VM here, but what we will be doing, is passing over a small stack of `uint256` values that will be feeding into the wrapping solidity code.
+We won't go into too much detail about the VM here, but what we will be doing, is passing over a small stack of `uint256` values that will be feeding into the wrapping Solidity code.
 This will enable us to configure the parameters for buying this contract's tokens each time the `calculatePrice` function is called.

 #### canStartStateConfig and canEndStateConfig

-Let's pass the first two sets of configuration needed (see the [React Example][react-example] for a more complex example of passing opcodes to detect whether `canStart/end` is after now or not).
+Let's pass the first two sets of configuration needed (see the [React Example][react-example] for a more complex example of passing [opcodes][opcodes] to detect whether `canStart/end` is after now or not).

 ```
 saleState.canStartStateConfig = {